etsaone/etsa/Constitution.md

 ### Clause 1

-Any member of the Congress can contest for the office of the President of the Commonwealth.
+Any citizen can contest for the office of the President of the Commonwealth.

 ### Clause 2

-The Presidential Election Season begins on the 20th day of every month, when members of the Congress can sign themselves up for the candidacy, and can start campaigning their way to Presidency.
+The Presidential Election Season begins on the 9th and 21st day of every month, when citizens can sign themselves up for the candidacy, and can start campaigning their way to Presidency.

 ### Clause 3